publiccodenet/about/activities/codebase-stewardship/activities.md

 Successful open source codebases leverage economies of scale in a decentralized manner - various developers add features and fixing bugs, while various implementers support public organizations in their implementations.

 The Foundation for Public Code will help guarantee that all the code and corresponding documentation is ready for reuse.
-This includes a quality check on all new code added to the GitHub repository, and making sure everything is properly explained so other people can use it in their work.
+This includes a quality check on all new code added to the repository, and making sure everything is properly explained so other people can use it in their work.
 This helps all parties involved to trust each other’s code and work - allowing them to build on each other.

 Quality stewardship includes: